 Is there really cause for concern about current health care and the demand for more nurses?

-Yes!
-Risks to national health from the nursing shortage are highly acute because nursing is not only the nation’s largest health profession but also comprises the largest percentage of hospital labor force and is the primary provider of long term care!
+- Yes!
+We have a nursing care shortage of a magnitude unseen in decades.
+It affects all health care settings – hospitals, nursing homes, home health and outpatient facilities.
+Registered Nursing (RN) is listed among the top occupations (in terms of job growth) through 2022 and is expected to grow from 2.71 million in 2012 to 3.24 million in 2022.
+Risks to national health from the nursing shortage are highly acute because nursing is not only the nation’s largest health profession but also comprises the largest percentage of hospital labor force and is the primary provider of long term care.

 Why is there a nursing shortage?

-However, nurses are aging.
-According to a 2013 survey conducted by the National Council of State Boards of Nursing and The Forum of State Nursing Workforce Centers, 55% of the RN workforce was age 50 or older and only 10% of the workforce was under the age of 30 years.
+- The current supply of nurses cannot meet the current and future demands for nurses.
+Nurses are aging and current faculty are working toward retirement.
+Just over half of the RN workforce was age 50 or older and only 10% of the workforce was under the age of 30 years.

-The physical and psychological demands on nurses in practice settings related to high acuity patients with multiple, complex health problems and staffing shortages have discouraged people from entering or remaining in nursing.
+- The physical and psychological demands on nurses in practice settings related to high acuity patients with multiple, complex health problems and staffing shortages have discouraged people from entering or remaining in nursing.

 What are the advantages of a four-year professional nursing program leading to a BA degree versus a two year technical nursing program leading to an AA degree?